By Larry Magid

 There are some limitations and cautions when it comes to any parental control tool.
 To begin with, they only work on devices or networks that are protected.
 All bets are off when your kid is visiting a friend’s house.
 And even if you have a tight rein on your home network, it may not carry over if the child connects their device to a cellular network or another WiFi network.

-That’s why, speaking at conference in 1996, I made the comment, “the best internet filter is the one that runs between the child’s ears,” and that’s just as true today.
+That’s why, speaking at an internet safety conference in 1996, I made the comment, “the best internet filter is the one that runs between the child’s ears,” and that’s just as true today.
 No matter how hard a parent tries, it is almost impossible to use technology to completely protect a child from anything that can go wrong with their use of technology.